jb8250/macscanner/README.md

 # macscanner.py - macOS Security Scanner Explanation

-Your `macscanner.py` is a comprehensive macOS security scanner that performs automated threat analysis using AI.
+`macscanner.py` is a comprehensive macOS security scanner that performs automated threat analysis using AI.
 Here's what it does:

 ## Core Purpose
 - Scans your macOS system for potential security threats